French strike pits workers vs. government as inflation bites

 Strikers demanded higher wages from the windfall profits of energy companies that have seen high oil and gas prices as Russia’s war in Ukraine aggravates an energy crisis.

-But the CGT rejected the deal, holding out for a 10% pay rise and called on other unions to support their demands, seek their own pay increases and join the protests after the government ordered some workers to return to work.
+But the CGT rejected the deal, holding out for a 10% pay rise and called for continuing the protests.

-The government of President Emmanuel Macron is losing patience with strikers, who have gathered support by his political rivals on the left.
+French President Emmanuel Macron’s government is losing patience with strikers, who have gathered support by his political rivals on the left.

-After launching requisitions at some refineries to get gas back into tanks, government officials said it plans more as soon as Tuesday.
-Economy Minister Bruno Le Maire told broadcaster BFMTV on Monday that “the time for negotiations is over.”
+Borne, speaking Tuesday at the National Assembly, said “negotiations led to the signature of agreements” with majority unions both at TotalEnergies and ExxonMobil’s French branch Esso, where workers ended their strike last week.

+“Therefore, it is not acceptable that a minority continues to block the country,” she said.

 Inflation has risen around the world as economies rebounded from the COVID-19 pandemic and then got worse as Russia’s invasion of Ukraine sent food and fuel prices soaring.